-- Thus Berkeley separates laws of nature, on the one hand, from laws of efficient causation, on the other. - We can know the laws of nature, insofar as we understand them to be uniformities in our perceptions. - But we can not know the causal connections, since they are not the objects of any perceptions. - We will return to skepticism about our knowledge of causation when we read Hume, who argues that causal connections are beyond our reach. - Berkeley anticipates Hume's concern, but believes that we can have knowledge of laws of nature, construed as regularities in our perceptions arising from God's goodness.
+- Thus Berkeley separates laws of nature from laws of efficient causation. - We can know the laws of nature insofar as we understand them to be uniformities in our perceptions (arising from God's goodness). - We can not know the causal connections because they are not the objects of any perceptions. - We will return to skepticism about our knowledge of causation when we read Hume.